-The construction of dams involves huge some of money.
+The construction of dams involves huge sums of money.
 However, the cost varies depending on factors, such as the amount of power to be produced, the level of water for intake and outflow, turbine types among others [2].
 For example, the amount of power generated can vary from as low as 5kW to as high as 500kW [2][3].
-The less the amount of power to be produced, the lower will be the cost associated with the construction of the dam.
-Likewise, the more the amount of power to be produced, the greater is the cost associated with the construction of the dam.
-This can be evidenced from the table below.
-Looking at the first two columns from left, it’s clear that the more or the less the power produced the higher or the lower is the cost involved in the construction of a dam.
+The less power the dam is expected to be produced, the lower the cost will be associated with the construction of the dam.
+Likewise, the more power is expected, the greater is the cost is associated with the construction of the dam.
+This is shown in the table below.
+Looking at the first two columns from the left, it’s clear that the more power is produced, the higher the cost is involved in the construction of a dam, and vice versa.

 Table 1.
 Shows estimated project cost in pounds for dams and their maximum power output[2].

 Production of electricity through any means has advantages as well as disadvantages.
 There are lots of advantages as well as disadvantages associated with production of electricity through water.
-The reservoirs created for the production of electricity can be used for a variety of recreational activities, such as fishing, swimming just to mention a couple[4].
-The water stored in the reservoirs can also be used to control flooding as well as to supply to the community around or even beyond by extending a lot of water tubes to be used for drinking or irrigation of farm fields[4].
+The reservoirs created for the production of electricity can be used for a variety of recreational activities, such as fishing and swimming just to mention a couple[4].
+The water stored in the reservoirs can also be used to control flooding as well as supply water to the community around and beyond by extending water tubes to be used for drinking or irrigation of farm fields[4].
 Also, producing power through water is renewable.
 The water used from the reservoirs to produce power can be flown back into the reservoirs, if the river connects.
-Also, water in the rivers depend on water cycle driven by the sun[4].
-This means, if the level of water of the rivers falls it will always be pulled back as long as it rains.
+Also, water in rivers depend on the water cycle driven by the sun[4].
+This means, if the water level of the rivers falls it will always rise back as long as it rains.
 This, however, will depend on the amount of the rain itself.
 More rain will likely bring back the waters to their previous level or even beyond.

 Despite of the above, the creation of reservoirs can have a harming impact.
 It can prevent fish from moving or migrating to a different location beyond the reservoir itself.
-That is fish populations can be impacted if fish cannot migrate upstream past impoundment dams to spawning grounds or if they cannot migrate downstream to the ocean[4].
-Also, the quality of water as well as its flow can be impacted by the reservoirs as the wall created for establishment of reservoirs blocks the water from moving.
-As mentioned above electricity from water depends on the water cycle driven by sun, if there is no rain for a long period of time, like couple years or even a year, there will be drought and this will inevitably affected the production of power negatively.
-This will lead to either low level of power production or no power at all.
-Furthermore, the blocking of river waters from flowing can lead to flooding on the nearby lands. hydropower facilities impact the local environment and may compete with other uses for the land[4].
+That is, fish populations can be impacted if fish cannot migrate upstream past impoundment dams to spawning grounds or if they cannot migrate downstream to the ocean[4].
+Also, the quality of water as well as its flow can be impacted by the reservoirs as the wall created to establish reservoirs block the water from moving.
+As mentioned above electricity from water depends on the water cycle driven by the sun, if there is no rain for a long period of time, like couple years or even a year, there will be a drought which will inevitably affect the production of power negatively.
+This will lead to either low levels of power production or no power at all.
+Furthermore, the blocking of river waters can lead to flooding on the nearby lands. hydropower facilities impact the local environment and may compete with other uses for the land[4].
 Those alternative uses may be more highly valued than electricity generation[4].
 Humans, flora, and fauna may lose their natural habitat[4].
 There are many more disadvantages associated with production of electricity through water.

 Fig 1.
 Is pictorial process on the production of electricity through Hydroelectric plant[1].